aponcedeleonch/Spotify-helper/README.md

 python spotify_helper.py -a play_saved_songs --num_play_songs 10
 ```

 The script will query every 5 minutes Spotify trying to get the recently played songs.
-This is done to keep a track of the songs that are actually played.
+This is done to keep track of the songs that are actually played.
 If a song was played then such song will have a minor probability to get played again in the future i.e. the script will send to the queue the songs that have played the least amount of times in your Library.
 To modify the frequency at which the scripts queries Spotify use the parameter `--sleep_time`.
 ```sh
 python spotify_helper.py -a play_saved_songs --num_play_songs 10 --sleep_time 1
 ```